 TENET is a new Christopher Nolan film that looks like a heist movie mixed with time-travel shenanigans.
-I am a sucker for almost literaly anything involving time travel or displacement: Back to the Future, Primer, Avengers: Endgame, Interstellar, Palm Springs, Terminator movies, Hot Tub Time Machine...
+I am a sucker for almost literally anything involving time travel or displacement.
+Back to the Future, Primer, Avengers: Endgame, Interstellar, Terminator movies, Palm Springs, Hot Tub Time Machine...
 I will seriously scrape the bottom of that barrel.

 Movie Promotions and Alternate Reality Games